rsform/jacquard/README.md

 - Validated, spec-compliant, easy to work with, and performant baseline types
 - Batteries-included, but easily replaceable batteries.
-   - Easy to extend with custom lexicons
+   - Easy to extend with custom lexicons using code generation or handwritten api types
    - Straightforward OAuth
    - stateless options (or options where you handle the state) for rolling your own
    - all the building blocks of the convenient abstractions are available